causiq/logary/README.md

    hell forcing you to upgrade all your libraries whenever Logary changes (which it does often, in order to improve!) – a single `Facade.{fs,cs}`-file that you version control yourself.
- - Logary supports Targets that batch, out of the box
+ - Logary supports Targets that batch, out of the box, similar to Serilog.
+The Target is responsible for choosing how many `Messages` it can send at once.
  - Logary supports Targets that fail by restarting them
  - Logary supports Targets' last will – use to handle poison Messages
  - Logary is written in F#, Serilog in C#